 Hotels are quite affordable in Bhutan within the range of INR 3000-3500 in peak seasons but it is advised to check for mosquitos and bugs before checking into any hotel room.
 Luxury Hotels are Very Costly in Bhutan.
 Non-SAARC country Traveler has to travel through a Registered Travel agent only.
 You must book in advance before the start of your Bhutan Trip.

 With mesmerizing eyes, Bhutan never failed to spice up our taste buds too with Ema Datshi and Red Rice.
 You can’t miss out on that delicious dry pork because it is one of the best things to eat in Bhutan.
 A must-try here is the locally brewed alcohol called Ara.
-Vegetarian Food is Available in Bhutan at all Tourist Places as such food for Gujarati and Jain Traveler will not be a problem in their Vacation Trip to Bhutan.
+Vegetarian Food is Available in Bhutan at all Tourist Places as such food for Gujarati and Jain Traveler will not be a problem on their Vacation Trip to Bhutan.

-The richness of the streets and the colored vibes of Bhutan makes it a perfect destination for recreation and relaxation and also allows you to pamper yourselves with Thangkas (scroll painting), masks, prayer wheels, Buddha figurines, Mandala paintings, yak hair bags, and beautiful memories
+The richness of the streets and the colored vibes of Bhutan make it a perfect destination for recreation and relaxation and also allows you to pamper yourselves with Thangkas (scroll painting), masks, prayer wheels, Buddha figurines, Mandala paintings, yak hair bags, and beautiful memories

 Explore some more Holidays on our websites

-Some popular International tour Packages that you can book or customize are Family Dubai, Phuket tour for the romantic couple, Maldives Holiday, Cruise holiday tour, comfortable Package for Bangkok, the short trip to Dubai and, Trip to Malaysia.
+Some popular International tour Packages that you can book or customize are Family Dubai, Phuket tour for the romantic couple, Maldives Holiday, Cruise holiday tour, comfortable Package for Bangkok, the short trip to Dubai, and, Trip to Malaysia.